schranz-search/schranz-search/README.md

 ### SEAL

-What `doctrine/dbal` is for doctrine `SEAL` is for schranz-search package.
+What `doctrine/dbal` is for `doctrine`, the `schranz-search/SEAL` is for `schranz-search` package.
+It provides a common interface to interact with different search engines.

 Read more about it in the [README.md](src/SEAL/README.md) of the package.

 ## Research

-At current state collect here different search engines which are available:
+At current state collect here different search engines which are around and could be interesting:

  - [Elasticsearch](#elasticsearch)
  - [Opensearch](#opensearch)